Instant access to over one trillion consumer conversations

 The most historical data, from the most sources, for richer insights

-Our customers have unlimited access to over one trillion posts in our data library, the largest ever repository of public social data.
+We offer unlimited access to our entire data library of over one trillion posts, the largest repository of public social data.
 “Unlimited” means you never have to pay for more data, ever.

 It’s amazing and incredibly valuable to be able to analyze all those conversations over time.
 Everyone from our research to our sales teams can understand what the opportunities are for brands before they even know them.

 – Allie Tercek, Senior Research Manager at Twitter